onemaria/42---printf/README.md

-# printf

-Educational project from the programming school 42.
-This is a reimplementation of the printf() function in C.
+# C printf() own implementation

-The project mimics the real printf function and it is written according to the school syntax that is why some parts might appear strange.
+The project mimics the real C printf function.
+It is written according to the 42 Programming School syntax and it might be that some parts might appear strange because of this.